zyknow/Zyknow.Abp.Lucene/README.md

 });
 ```

-## Filter Provider & LINQ Query Mapping
+### Filter Provider & LINQ mapping

-You can plug custom filters into the search pipeline via `ILuceneFilterProvider` in the Application layer.
+You can plug custom filters into the search pipeline via `ILuceneFilterProvider` in the Application layer:

 - Interface: `Task<Query?> BuildAsync(SearchFilterContext ctx)`
 - Context: `{ string EntityName, EntitySearchDescriptor Descriptor, SearchQueryInput Input }`
-- Composition: returned queries are added with `Occur.MUST`
+- Composition: the returned `Query` is added with `Occur.MUST` to the final query

-Linq-to-Lucene helper allows writing filters using simple LINQ and maps them to Lucene queries:
+A lightweight LINQ → Lucene mapping helper is provided to write filters with simple LINQ expressions and convert them into Lucene queries:

 - Equality: `x => x.Field == value` → `TermQuery`
 - IN: `values.Contains(x.Field)` → multiple `TermQuery` with `BooleanQuery SHOULD + MinimumNumberShouldMatch=1`